 In order to provide the public with easily accessible information on auto safety, the Foundation funded the creation of a website which provides current auto hazards information and a comprehensive collection of motor vehicle hazards documents by the Public Health Advocacy Institute (PHAI) of Boston, MA.
 Further information on this project may be found at:

 For the same purpose, the Foundation granted the Automotive Safety Institute at George Washington University funds to create publicly-available library of landmark auto safety information accumulated by key NHSTA policymakers over the years.

 The Foundation has supported Citizens for Reliable and Safe Highways (CRASH) in developing a new federal standard which will require that heavy trucks be equipped with an autonomous emergency braking system.
 Such a system automatically decelerates a large truck and mitigates or prevents collisions in the truck’s path in the absence of proper driver response.
-On October 16, 2015, NHTSA granted a petition for rulemaking to establish a safety standard to require automatic forward collision and mitigation systems on certain heavy vehicles.
+On October 16, 2015, NHTSA granted petition for rule-making to establish a safety standard to require automatic forward collision and mitigation systems on certain heavy vehicles.